-You have the chance to take a test print after OKing the configuration.
-This shows all available fonts in the heading, text and 3/4 text sizes and also two diamonds.
+You can take a test print.
+This shows all available fonts point sizes ranging from 6pt to 24pt and also two diamonds.
 The inner diamond shows the limits of the page you have set with the margin settings.
 IF ANY OF THE POINTS OF THE INNER DIAMOND ARE MISSING THEN MAKE THE MARGINS LARGER.
 The outer diamond shows the maximum limits that VB thinks it could work to if allowed (with margins of nothing.)